Skin Basics for Primary Care Practitioners Conference Logo

 Registration

 All fees are in Canadian dollars and subject to taxes of 13% HST.
-Registration includes lunch.
+Registration includes continental breakfast, lunch and parking.

 REGULAR –